Travelodge (British company): Granada ownership

-In 1995, Travelodge was bought by Granada, when the Forte Group (formerly Trusthouse Forte) underwent a hostile takeover.
+In 1995, Travelodge became part of Granada, after they completed a hostile takeover of Forte Group (formerly Trusthouse Forte).
 Granada decided to open Travelodges away from the roadside, with the first urban Travelodge opening in 1997.
 In 2001, Granada merged and then de-merged with Compass Group, where their hospitality interests were transferred to Compass.

 Sale to Permira

-In February 2003, Travelodge and Little Chef were sold to Permira, who created the special-purpose entity, TLLC Group Holdings Ltd and moved Travelodge's headquarters from Toddington in Bedfordshire to Thame in Oxfordshire in June 2003.
+In February 2003, Travelodge and Little Chef were sold by Compass to Permira, who created the special-purpose entity, TLLC Group Holdings Ltd and moved Travelodge's headquarters from Toddington in Bedfordshire to Thame in Oxfordshire in June 2003.

 In 2004, it bought the Moat House hotel on Drury Lane for £11m, and the 'London Farringdon' and 'London Islington' Thistle hotels.
 In July of that year, it decided to sell 136 of its hotels for £400m, then lease them back.

 In October 2005, Permira sold Little Chef to The People's Restaurant Group for £52 million, whilst retaining Travelodge.